-- The waters of Whangarei Terenga Paraoa and Takahiwai River are considered a taonga gifted by tupuna.
+- The waters of Whangarei Terenga Paraoa and Skull Creek are considered a taonga gifted by tupuna.
 Patuharakeke as kaitiaki have a duty to conserve and protect this taonga for future generations.
 Patuharakeke continue to carry out their duties as kaitiaki of these Mahinga Mataitai and manu harvest areas, including former Kuaka (Godwit) customary harvesting areas in and around the intertidal area.
-This was a rich, abundant customary harvesting area for seasonal and regular collecting of resources for kai, materials for tools and equipment, and for collecting specific items for rongoa (medicine) and cultural practices. - A vast range of marine species were harvested dependent on the season and abundance such as fin fish (ihe/piper, herring, mullet, kahawai, parore, trevally, tamure, yellow belly sand flounder), and shell fish (pupu, karehu, kokata, tuangi, kutai, tio, tipa).

-- Patuharakeke tupuna harvested kai moana as a common act of kaitiakitanga and manākitanga.
-The Rohe Moana Management Plan sets out intentions to recover depleted stocks and ensure future capacity to provide taonga kai moana to manaaki manuhiri at hui and tangihanga on the marae and on the tables of whanau homes. - Patuharakeke have consistently carried a kaitiaki role as; beach ambassadors, kaitiaki customary Permit Issuers, Honorary Fisheries Officers, Monitors and surveyors, and managers of areas of concern. - Patuharakeke have also collaborated with NIWA on a cockle-reseeding project at Takahiwai.
+This was a rich, abundant customary harvesting area for seasonal and regular collecting of resources for kai, materials for tools and equipment, and for collecting specific items for rongoa (medicine) and cultural practices. - A vast range of marine species were harvested dependent on the season and abundance such as finfish (ihe/piper, herring, mullet, kahawai, parore, trevally, tamure, yellow belly sand flounder) and shell fish (pupu, karahu, kokata, tuangi, kutai, tio, tipa). - Patuharakeke tupuna harvested kai moana as a common act of kaitiakitanga and manākitanga.
+The Rohe Moana Management Plan sets out intentions to recover depleted stocks and ensure future capacity to provide taonga kai moana to manaaki manuhiri at hui and tangihanga on the marae and on the tables of whanau homes. - Patuharakeke have consistently carried a kaitiaki role as; kaitiaki customary Permit Issuers, Honorary Fisheries Officers, Monitors and surveyors, and managers of areas of concern.